manimovassagh/nvim/README.md

-# This is my own config for development
+# This is my own Neovim config for development